-Please note that from now on in the process, you absolutely must make any changes to your Printer or Embosser setup using Document: Printer Setup or Document: Embosser Setup.
+Beginning with some basic settings, please note that in your newly open document, you absolutely must make any changes to your Printer or Embosser settings from your Document menu, using Document: Printer Setup and Document: Embosser Setup.
+Changes you make in the Global menu will have no effect for this purpose.

-If you are creating a template which requires a different base language, now is the time to make this selection.
+If you selected a template which uses one base language, but your custom template requires a different base language, we suggest you make this change next.
 See the Document: Translation Tables menu to make your selection.

 Note that there may be special considerations for languages depending on their context.
-For example, although you might wish to produce a document in Spanish or French, you must decide if you wish to present those languages as taught in an English School or as used in the actual country.
-There is a difference.
+For example, although you might wish to produce a document in Spanish or French, you must decide if you wish to present those languages as taught in an English School or as used in the native country.
+There is a difference in the braille rules to be applied.

 A custom template for your own use is normally saved in your own computer profile:

-To save a custom template for all users of your PC, save it in:
+A custom template for all users of your PC, is normally saved in: